ivanB1975/kubernetes-autoscaling-apps/README.md

     /app2 for the app2 pods
     / for both app1 and app2 pods

-In order to scale up and down the 2 applications, a new cluster role is created to grant permission to use the kubernetes API to scale up and down the applications in the default namespace as default service account.
+In order to scale up and down the 2 applications, a new cluster role is created that grants permission to use the kubernetes API to scale up and down the applications in the default namespace as default service account.
 First the new cluster role is created with this command: